rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ## New Features

+### Updated Brand Color Palette

+Cedar components and design tokens have been updated to make use of the new brand palette.
+Any hardcoded color values in yout application may need to be updated in order to stay in sync with the new brand palette.
+We have additionally removed the concept of "lightmode" and "darkmode" themes from Cedar to align with the brand palette updates.
+See the [color token deprecation list](#color-token-updates) for guidance on re-mapping existing color tokens.

 ### New Component: CdrTable

 We have added a component for tables.
 This component is more generic than the existing data table (which has been moved to fed components).
 See the [CdrTable docs](../../components/table/) for more details and examples.
 Note that the [CdrDataTable component has been deprecated](#cdrdatatable).